vinayrull/fair_value_model/README.md

 # S&P 500 Fair Value Model

-A data-driven investment strategy to optimize long-term returns by modeling the daily fair value of the S&P 500 using polynomial regression.
+A data-driven investment strategy to optimise long-term returns by modelling the daily fair value of the S&P 500 using polynomial regression.

 ## Files
 - `fair_value_model.py` — Python script with full analysis and simulations